How to Prepare Radio Scripts for Production

 make a short green horizontal mark highlighting the character’s name and

-radio effect.
+walky-talky radio effect.
 You may wish to use a manual device to get this effect--like

 having the actor speak into a plastic cup or coffee mug.
-If you use an
+If you use an electronic filter,

-effect on, or the actor may have to go to a special microphone.
+then the engineer may have to turn the effect on for a regular mic, or the actor may have to go to a special mic.
 In all cases, highlight the ENG script

+so the engineer knows this line is supposed to have the effect.
+7. OPERATOR: [FILTER] What number are you dialing?
 Here you would use a green highlighter to color the script in a horizontal

 line from “OPERATOR:” to the end of [FILTER].

+7. OPERATOR: [FILTER] What number are you dialing?
 If the character has more effected dialogue below this line, then

 draw a vertical line through their lines until they are done using the